ErpNetDocs/tech/modules/logistics/inventory/inventory-control/transfer.md

 This section allows you to **transfer** available product quantities from one of your stores to another, and generate transfer orders.

-Transfering is useful when a particular store no longer needs certain quantities and has requested to move them to a different one.
+Transfer is useful when a store needs certain quantities available in another store.

 Upon every transfer, the sending store must generate a separate **issue store transaction** to reflect the transferred quantities, while the recipient store must generate a **receipt store transaction**.
 Both documents can be generated through **Inventory Control** or similar modules.